rvnztolentino/matchacheck/README.md

 ## What It Does

 MatchaCheck uses a custom-trained YOLOv8 model to detect matcha drinks through your webcam in real time.
 The default state is always "Not Performative."
 The **only** thing that flips it to "PERFORMATIVE" is matcha — not coffee, not green juice, not your green phone case.
-When it detects matcha, it automatically opens a curated Spotify playlist or Spotify track because vibes matter.
+When it detects matcha, it automatically opens a Spotify track because vibes matter.

 ## Demo